zx0223winner/HSDSnake/docs/Usage.md

 > The plot_syntenic_blocks_ks_distri.py was adopted from DupGen_finder which is not exactly same (Qiao, Xin, et al. Genome biology 20 (2019): 1-23; Wang, Yupeng, et al. Nucleic acids research 40.7 (2012): e49-e49). https://github.com/qiao-xin/Scripts_for_GB/tree/master/identify_Ks_peaks_by_fitting_GMM

 > [!NOTE]
-> The parameter Components indicates the number of the mixture components, which represent the number of Ks peak.
+> The parameter 'Components' can indicate the number of the mixture components, which represents the number of Ks peak.

 `scripts`:
 ```